This post may contain affiliate links, view our disclaimer for details.

 After more than a dozen years of vegan baking and too many disappointing brownie attempts, I set out to create a recipe that would finally hit the mark.
 Past brownie bakes often led to oily, dense, or overly bubbly textures, a far cry from the rich, fudgy brownies I craved.

-- Vinegar for Lift: A touch of vinegar, combined with baking powder, provides a slight lift to the brownies, contributing to a better texture without the use of eggs.
+A touch of vinegar adds acid, that when combined with leavening, provides a slight lift to the brownies, contributing to a better texture without the use of eggs.

-- The Right Ingredients & Method: Through more than 20 tests, Iโve learned that good vegan brownies comes from both the ingredients and the technique.
+Through more than 20 tests, I’ve learned that good vegan brownies comes from both the ingredients and the technique.
 Properly dissolving the sugar, avoiding over mixing, and baking for the right amount of time are key to achieving the perfect outcome!

 The Journey to the Perfect Vegan Brownie